-A key factor in determining the value of trade preferences is the preference margin, i.e. the difference between the preferential tariff rate and the MFN rate.
 All else equal, the larger the margin, the higher the expected gains.
 Given that there are administrative costs associated with requesting preferential treatment, some authors have suggested that there is actually a minimum level of preference margin that is needed for countries to ask for preferential treatment.
-Using data on trade between ACP countries and the EU, Francois et al. (2006) find that the minimum preferential treatment.
-Small preference margins will, in other than MFN tariffs for traders to request preferential treatment.
+Using data on trade between ACP countries and the EU, Francois et al. (2006) find that the minimum preferential tariff should be 4-4.5 percentage points lower than MFN tariffs for traders to request preferential treatment.
 Small preference margins will, in other words, reduce the value of preferences and, if they are too small, traders may not even apply for preferential treatment.